-When thinking about consequences to attach to your boundaries, remember that while it can be very painful to do, it is perfectly acceptable to tell an active alcoholic or addict, "I love you but I can not be around you while you're drinking/using."
-In fact, Al-Anon, a support group and twelve-step program for friends and family of alcoholics, pioneered a concept they call "detachment with love."
-This doesn't mean you have to file for divorce the next time your alcoholic wife shows up late, but it does mean you treat the alcoholic or addict with love while you step away from their toxic behaviors.
+Some of the consequences will involve distancing yourself, and this is important.
+While it can be very painful to do, it is perfectly acceptable to tell an addict, “I love you but I can not be around you while you’re drinking/using.”
+In fact, Al-Anon, a support for friends and family of alcoholics, pioneered a concept they call “detachment with love.”
+This doesn’t mean you file for divorce the next time your alcoholic wife shows up late (if that’s where your drew the boundary).
+It does mean you treat the alcoholic or addict with love while you step away from their toxic behaviors.

-In this vein, some of the best consequences may involve creating distance between the alcoholic/addict and yourself.
-For example, if the person is late, don't call and nag, just wait fifteen minutes then commence the plans without him or her.
-If the person is being rude or calling you names, go to a friend's house.
-If you discover the person has lied to you, calmly confront them about it and disengage from whatever the lie was regarding (i.e. they lied about how they spent the grocery money, so open a separate bank account and don't co-mingle funds with the alcoholic/addict any more).
+In this vein, some of the best consequences may involve creating distance between the addict and yourself.
+For example, if the person is late, don’t call and nag.
+Wait fifteen minutes and then move on without them.
+If the person is being rude or calling you names, go to a friend’s house.
+If you discover the person has lied to you, calmly confront them about it and disengage from whatever the lie was about.
+For example, if they lied about how they spent the grocery money, open a separate bank account and don’t co-mingle funds anymore.

 Setting Boundaries with an Addict Doesn’t Always Save the Relationship

 In time, you may find you rely on your addicted loved one less and less as you continue to enforce your boundaries.
 Separations may result.
 Again, these are difficult and painful situations.
 However, remember, soft, meaningless boundaries only enable the addiction.